Webbgaraget/threewp_broadcast/readme.txt

 = Misc =

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.
-Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.
+Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a> but don't expect any support.

 Available in the following languages: